500Foods/WelcomeToTroodon/README.md

 - [Dave Aldrich](https://www.youtube.com/@designbydave) - Lots of 3D printer content, even a little bit of Troodon stuff as well!

 ## Level One Kit - Welcome!
 This list is aimed at brand new 3D printer owners, particularly new Troodon 3D printer owners, or anyone looking to get more from their existing setup.
 We're assuming at this stage that you're not outright changing any of the parts related to your printer's main filament path here - see below for ideas about that.
-This is more about the first days and weeks and what kinds of things to have on-hand to make that experience as positive and productive as possible.
+This is more about your initial few weeks and what kinds of things to have on hand to make that experience as positive and productive as possible.

 ### Software
 - Install Latest Version of Klipper